Fantastic-Dave/xdccget/README.md

 xdccget -i -p 1338 "#irc.sampel.net" "#best-channel" "super-duper-bot xdcc send #34"
 ```

+Notice the #-character in front of irc.sampel.net.
+This tells xdccget to use ssl/tls on the connection to the irc-server.
 If the bot even supports ssl than you can use the ssend-command to use an ssl-encrypted connection with the bot.
 So for example if the *super-duper-bot* would support ssl-connection, then we could call xdccget like: